PeteMontgomery/mucon/readme.md

   - read only filesystems
   - block egress

-18 Heuristics to Discover your Contexts Boundaries Cyrille Martraire
+18 Heuristics to Discover your Contexts Boundaries.
+Cyrille Martraire
 ---------------------------------------------------
-This was really really useful, real life examples of DDD Author has a book coming out
+**This was really really useful, real life examples of DDD** *Author has a book coming out*

 - Microservices need DDD to save them from disaster
 - How to partition your system / how do we define boundaries
 - Easy way
   - by layer
   - by technology
   - by entity (product / user / whatever)
 - better way
   - DDD by Eric Evans of course:
   - functional area (bounded context)
- Eg
+ - Eg
    - catalog
    - recommendation
    - billing
    - shopping cart
 how will things change (if will change independently)
 - names
 - independence implies some duplication